 - (a) Types of Accommodation Approvals Approval of an accommodation application will vary depending on the nature and complexity of the installation proposal.
 For specific signature approval authorities for various types of utility accommodation documents, refer to 100.06, Approval Authority. - 1.
 Nonvariance Approvals Applications that meet WSDOT's policies and guidelines are approved within the region by either the Region Utilities Engineer or the Regional Administrator or designee. - 2.
-Variance Approvals Variance approvals vary by the type of variance being proposed and generally require Headquarters or higher approval.
+Variance Approvals Variance approval is dependent on the type of variance being proposed to determine region, Headquarters, or FHWA approval.